MetOffice/lfric_core/documentation/source/user_guide/testing/integration_testing_algorithms.rst

                   message = "Tracer field does not match expectation for rank " + rank raise TestFailed(message, stdout=out, stderr=err)

-Check the field data agains the expected result and report an error if they don't match.
+Check the field data against the expected result and report an error if they don't match.

 .. code-block:: python